 By Jay M. Pasachoff

 This truly spectacular book is 500 large-size glossy pages of wonder.
-This 2020 edition starts with “What is the Scale of the Universe,” discusses “The View from Earth,” and continues with a “Guide to the Universe,” from the solar system out through the stars and galaxies.
+The 2020 edition starts with “What is the Scale of the Universe,” discusses “The View from Earth,” and continues with a “Guide to the Universe,” from the solar system out through the stars and galaxies.
 It even, unusually for such a large-format book, after constellation-by-constellation gorgeous maps and imaging, tacks on a monthly sky guide.

 Near the book’s end, each constellation gets its own page or half-page, with wide-field and “close-up” imaging (all carefully credited at the end), plus boxes of information, such as a biographical note about Henrietta Leavitt on the page for Cepheus.

-The book is very readable, while at the same has large-scale spectacular photos—well captioned—on every page.
+The book is very readable, while at the same time has large-scale spectacular photos—well captioned—on every page.
 As a textbook author myself, familiar with how much work it takes to get hundreds of illustrations chosen, permissioned, and spaced, I can’t even imagine the size of the army of authors, artists, illustrators, and others who worked on the book.

 Not that I will do it, but I can conceive of nothing more interesting or more fun than sitting down for an hour a day, enjoying and reading through this wonderful book.